AsafDavidov/FantasyFinance/README.md

 # Fantasy Finance

-A React application using a Ruby on Rails backend to create a web application that mimics a fantasy sports functionality expect that users purchase and sell stock holdings.
+A React application using a Ruby on Rails backend to create a web application that mimics a fantasy sports within the financial markets.
+New York Times API was used to fetch news articles while IEX API 1.0 was used for all market data.
+Public leagues give a user a certain amount of starter money.
+Then each user can buy/sell holdings to increase total portfolio value.
+Highest portfolio value at the end of the time period wins.

 ## Setup instructions